LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/dialog-templates.md

 ### What’s a dialog template?

-A dialog template is a set of resources that support a conversational flow and that are defined as a unit for the purpose of import by others.
+A dialog template is a set of resources that:

+* Support a conversational flow
+* Are defined as a unit for the purpose of import by others

 When a bot developer imports a single dialog template, the entire unit of working functionality is imported.
 This includes not only the main dialog that supports the flow, but also all other necessary resources: other dialogs, domains, integrations, and so on.

 {: .important}
 Only dialogs of [type Dialog](conversation-builder-dialogs-dialog-basics.html#dialog-types) can be included within a dialog template.
 Fallback, Disambiguation and other dialog types are not allowed, so plan your template accordingly.